Consensys/doc.goquorum/docs/configure-and-manage/manage/revert-reason.md

 ## Enabling revert reason

-Restart you GoQuorum node with the [`--revertreason`](../../reference/cli-syntax.md#revertreason) command line option enabled.
+Restart your GoQuorum node with the [`--revertreason`](../../reference/cli-syntax.md#revertreason) command line option enabled.
-Any subsequent reverted transactions will have the revert reason stored locally.
+Any subsequent reverted transactions store the revert reason locally.

 ## Where is the revert reason included